AWS Route 53 Pricing: Hosted Zones, Queries, Health Checks, and Traffic Flow

 - Total monthly Route 53 cost = hosted zone fees + DNS query charges + health checks.

-- DNS query charges = queries/month x effective query unit rate.
+- DNS query charges = paid public queries/month x effective query unit rate after excluding free alias behavior where applicable.

 - Peak protection: budget with both baseline and incident retry scenarios.

-What usually causes surprise bills (and how to prevent them)
+What usually causes surprise bills at the bill-boundary level

-- Health check sprawl: checks per endpoint and per environment add steady monthly cost and can be missed in budgets.
+- Health check sprawl: checks per endpoint and per environment add steady monthly cost and are easy to miss in budgets.

 Worked estimate template (copy/paste)